chavvil41-dot/First_project/README.md

-## First-C-project
+## FIRST -C- PROJECT

-this is the first repository created by me in which i will be practicing c progrmming.
+This is the first repository created by me in which I will be practicing c programming.
 ## PROGRAMME

-1. C,C++,JAVA,PYTHON
+1. C, C++, JAVA, PYTHON

 2. DATA STRUCTURE AND ALGORITHMS